socketio/socket.io/SPEC.md

 #### 5 upgrade

 Before engine.io switches a transport, it tests, if server and client can communicate over this transport.
-If this test succeed, the client sends an upgrade package which requests the server to flush its cache on the old transport and switch to the new transport.
+If this test succeed, the client sends an upgrade packets which requests the server to flush its cache on the old transport and switch to the new transport.

 #### 6 noop